 |Features of the guitar:|

 Apologies for the "performance", I am not a guitar player, but listen to me doodling on a Red Spruce/Tasmanian Oak guitar.
 I love this guitar, but my limited abilities does not do it justice.
 I am using only a small part of it's huge dynamic range, but at least it does give some idea of the sound.

 Also listen to a Carpathian Spruce/Rosewood guitar.
 A different sound that I really like.
 This was recorded when the guitar was only 2 weeks old.

 Listen to a Red Spruce/Mahogany guitar.
 I love the warm sound of Mahogany.

 If you are lucky I may have a guitar for sale available immediately.

 The guitars very responsive and have a warm, clear, clean and sweet sound, similar to my mandolins (or so I have been told).
-My ears (and other musicians) tell me that they are amongst some the best of the hand made small bodied guitars.
+My ears (and other musicians) tell me that they are amongst some of the best sounding of the hand made small bodied guitars.

 Finish: I prefer a varnish finish both for sound and beauty, but it is a softer finish that dents rather than scratches.
 It is also a lot more work, particularly on a guitar.
 However, I have have so many comments from people on how much they like my varnish finishes that I have switched to varnish on the guitars as a standard offering.